Thpopel/Portfolio/README.md

 # Hello and Welcome!
-This portfolio it an opportunity for me to showcase some of the coding skills I have been working on over the past couple of months.
+My name is Thomas, and I'm a Dalhousie Bachelor of Science student completing a major in Neuroscience with a minor in Computer Science.
+This portfolio is an opportunity for me to showcase some of the coding skills I have been developing over the past semester.
+Enjoy!

 **Together, we will take a look at the following:**
 - Slicing 1D and 2D Lists/Arrays